richardtguy/ibeacon/README.md

 Recalls a scene stored on the bridge with the given id.
 Note that the scene is applied to all lamps connected to the bridge, and current on/off states are preserved.

 ###class hue.HueController(*bridge, rules, daylight_sensor, presence_sensor=None*)
-The HueController class controls light settings based on a set of rules.
-HueBridge and DaylightSensor objects (and optionally a PresenceSensor object) must be passed as arguments when the HueController instance is created.
+The HueController class controls light settings based on a set of rules.  `bridge` and `daylight_sensor` objects must be passed as arguments when the HueController instance is created.
+Optionally a `presence_sensor` object may be passed to make the bridge aware of whether or not anyone is home.

+The bridge should be a `hue.HueBridge` object connected to an actual Hue bridge.
+Implementation details of the daylight and presence sensors are unimportant, but the `daylight\_sensor` should expose a `daylight()` method that returns True during hours of daylight and False at night.
+Similarly, the `presence\_sensor` object should expose a `query()` method returning True if the house is occupied, False if not.

 A single method is implemented as interface to the HueController.
-Call the `tick()` method periodically to implement any rules for which the trigger time has been passed since the last call to `tick()`.
+Call the `loop_once()` method periodically to implement any rules for which the trigger time has been passed since the last call to `loop_once()`.
 The class handles conversion between trigger times specified in local (UK) time and system time.

 ####hue.HueController.loop_once()
 Action any rules for which the trigger time has passed since the last call to `loop_once()`.
 Call this method periodically in a loop.